 Students may need due date flexibility for an assignment in the course.
 Often, student requests for extensions are time-sensitive due to the sudden onset of symptoms.
 The instructor and the student should proactively discuss the steps for requesting an extension if the need arises.

-The student must meet with their instructors at the beginning of the semester (or as soon as the accommodation is approved during the semester) to discuss how this accommodation may be applied to a course.
+The student must meet with their instructors at the beginning of the semester (or as soon as the accommodation is approved and an Academic Flexibility questionnaire is complete) to discuss how this accommodation may be applied to a course.
 Accommodations are not reasonable if they constitute a fundamental alteration of core elements of the program.
 Accommodations are not granted retroactively and do not excuse the student from failing to meet deadlines.

 Exceptions